A beginner-friendly guide to building your own foam cutting machine

 Option B (Living dangerously): Skip it and hope for the best.
 Not recommended, but acknowledged as a choice some people make.

-Connect your 18 gauge wires from the motor controller output to these bolts.
+Connect your 18 gauge wires from the motor controller output to the 26 gauge NiChrome wire .
 Polarity doesn't matter here—it's just heating a resistor.

 Before plugging in: